DennyMaverick/Archee/README.md

 ![css/html/javascript](https://github.com/DennyMaverick/Archee/raw/main/img-readme/archee.png)

 <p>
   This project was created for about 1 month.
 And I pride that I have it in my portfolio.
-All the technologies I use:
+All the technologies I used:
 </p>

 ![sass](https://github.com/DennyMaverick/Archee/raw/main/img-readme/bages/1.svg)